MonikaTrzcinska/hello-world/README.md

 # hello-world
 start over
 This is my new start.
-Now I'll try to play on my own conditions.
+Now I'll try to play it my way.
 Let it succeed.